paviad/mandarin-blueprint-prop-customizer/readme.md

 ## Development
 - Source code is in the `src/` directory (written in TypeScript).
-- Build output is bundled to `assets/main.bundle.js` via Webpack.
+- Build output is bundled to the `dist` subdirectory via Webpack.

 ## Contributing
 Pull requests and suggestions are welcome!
 Please open an issue to discuss your ideas or report bugs.